aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

     from miros import return_status

     def outer_state(chart, e):

       # return_status contain information about how this state
-      # has reacted to the event, we initialize it to UNHANDLED if an event guard fails
+      # has reacted to the event,
+      # we initialize our return status it to UNHANDLED,
+      # so that if an event guard fails the event can percolate outward
-      # this event can percolate outward to its superstate (parent state)
+      # to its superstate (parent state)
       status = return_status.UNHANDLED

       # e, is the event that is being sent to this state function by the event